tolap22/otp4ssh/README.md

 The following instructions are based on ubuntu, but they can be adapted for other Linux distributions.
-Depending on linux distribution Python 2 or Python 3 may be installed, ssh-otp supports both.
+Depending on linux distribution Python 2 or Python 3 may be installed, otp4ssh supports both.

 Installation
 ------------